ESSAM: A Novel Competitive Evolution Strategies Approach to Reinforcement Learning for Memory Efficient LLMs Fine-Tuning: Experiment

-\textbf{ESSAM has good time efficiency, and it shows a clear advantage in iteration efficiency compared to standard ES.} As shown in \cref{fig:train-reward}, for the training mean reward, ES can finally converge to a level close to ESSAM, but ESSAM reaches the reward value that ES only approaches near the end of training at a much earlier stage.
+\textbf{ESSAM has good time efficiency, and it shows a clear advantage in iteration efficiency compared to standard ES.} As shown in Figure~\ref{fig:train-reward}, ESSAM converges faster than ES.
+ESSAM reaches the reward level much earlier, while ES only gets close to it near the end of training.
 ES needs almost the whole training process to reach the same level.
-This means that, under the same target reward, ESSAM needs far fewer iterations than ES to achieve a similar training result.
-In addition, \cref{fig:test-accuracy} shows how accuracy evolves with training progress.
+This means that, under the same target reward, ESSAM needs far fewer iterations than ES to achieve the same training result.
+In addition, Figure~\ref{fig:test-accuracy} shows how accuracy evolves with training progress.
 From the accuracy perspective, ESSAM can achieve fine-tuning performance on par with RL methods with no more than twice the training progress, or even with the same training progress as RL methods, whereas ES struggles to reach the RL level under the same training progress as ESSAM.
 Therefore, although ESSAM introduces neighborhood probing and a two stage evaluation update, which adds an extra round of sampling and reward evaluation in each iteration and slightly increases the per iteration time compared to ES, ESSAM converges much faster.
 This allows us to stop training earlier once the target reward is reached, so ESSAM has an advantage in total training time.
 This is also consistent with the design goal of ESSAM, the SAM helps the optimization reach flatter and more robust regions faster, which improves iteration efficiency and leads to better time efficiency in practice.

-\cref{tab:gsm8k_time} reports the runtime of ESSAM and GRPO when fine-tuning different LLMs.
-In \cref{tab:gsm8k_time}, on larger models such as Qwen-2.5-7B-Instruct, ESSAM runs faster and even reduces the runtime by nearly half compared to GRPO.
-Although ESSAM takes longer than GRPO on smaller models, the increase is not large.
-Except for Qwen-2.5-0.5B-Instruct, where ESSAM takes about 3.5 times the runtime of GRPO, the runtime of ESSAM on other models is approximately 2 times that of GRPO.
+Table~\ref{tab:gsm8k_time} reports the runtime of ESSAM and GRPO when fine-tuning different LLMs.
+In Table~\ref{tab:gsm8k_time}, although ESSAM takes longer than GRPO on smaller models, the increase is not large.
+Except for Qwen2.5-0.5B-Instruct, where ESSAM takes about 3.5 times the runtime of GRPO, the runtime of ESSAM on other models is approximately 2 times that of GRPO.
 This extra runtime is acceptable because ESSAM can achieve GRPO-level fine-tuning performance while using only inference-level GPU memory.

 \textbf{Discussion on the trade-off between memory and computation efficiency when using vLLM.} During training, we use vLLM to accelerate inference. vLLM maintains a KV-cache to store key-value tensors of historical tokens, reducing redundant computations during the decoding phase, which enhances throughput and reduces latency.
 However, this comes with additional memory overhead, which increases with batch size, concurrency, and maximum generation length.
 By avoiding the need to store activations and gradients for backpropagation, ESSAM operates with memory usage close to inference-level.
 When memory is limited, the KV-cache usage can be controlled by reducing concurrency or maximum generation length to ensure stable training.
 When memory is sufficient, ESSAM can take advantage of available memory by increasing parallel request numbers or batch size, fully utilizing the KV cache to shorten the time needed for sampling and evaluation in each iteration, thus accelerating training.